Kubeasy LogoKubeasy

 Bypass protection

-Every challenge should include Kyverno policies to prevent obvious bypasses:
+Every challenge must include Kyverno policies to prevent at minimum:

 apiVersion: kyverno.io/v1